-- Version 2 adds many new features, as well as an option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
-See the documentation for all the changes.
+- Option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).

-- New in version 1.10, you can now specify any type of sheet as a “No Signup Event”.
+- Specify any type of sheet as a “No Signup Event”.
 This allows you to create non-volunteer events for display only (no signup links or available spots will be shown).
 You can still create tasks/items with dates, start and end times for these sheets, which could be useful for showing the schedule/agenda for an event, but you won’t be able to specify quantity or other normal task options.
-This is useful for a combination volunteer sign-up and event calendar type of list/display, especially with the Calendar Display extension.
+This is useful for a combination volunteer sign-up and event calendar type of list/display, especially when used with the Calendar Display extension.

-- Also new in version 1.10, thanks to a code contributor, you can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
+- You can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
 Useful for merging two or more sheets into one for easier management.

-- Version 1.9 allows admin to search user or sign-up tables for volunteers on the public sign-up form, so that they can easily sign up volunteers manually
+- Admin can live search user or sign-up tables for volunteers on the public sign-up form, to sign up volunteers from the public side.

-- New features added in version 1.6 include the ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.
+- The ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.

 - Easily create volunteer sign-up sheets with unlimited number of tasks/items for each